dfelinto/virtual_reality_viewport/README.md

 Oculus (Windows)
 * Oculus 0.7 runtime

-Note
-====
-* Windows 64 builds are not working at the moment, use 32 bits instead
-* Extended Mode is the only supported mode

 How to Use
 ==========
 In the ``User Preferences``, ``Add-ons``, ``3D View: Virtual Reality Viewport`` select the Display Backend you want to use.